 The application of VR in Real Estate may vary, from virtual tours of properties to augmented reality solutions for digitally adding furniture to the existing interior (like in roOomy).

-The Internet of Things (IoT) refers to a “smart” network of devices and sensors that are constantly sending and receiving information about a building to track its overall state and predict failures.
+The Internet of Things (IoT) refers to a “smart” network of devices and sensors that are constantly sending and receiving information about residential and commercial properties to track their overall state and predict failures.
 For example, property owners can monitor a building’s temperature, security, and maintenance through mobile devices and computers.

 As we adopt the new ways of green construction, focused on building sustainable, energy-efficient homes, modern appliances are getting smarter, too, with SmartGrid refrigerators, washing machines, dishwashers, and micro ovens taking up the central place in our homes.
 However, there is still a lot to come!